codeaashu/Resume-Builder/README.md

 5. Open http://localhost:3000 in your browser to see the application running<hr>
 <div align="center">

-`Contributions 🫱🏻‍🫲🏼`
+` Contributions 🫱🏻‍🫲🏼 `

 We welcome contributions to our website.
 If you would like to contribute, please submit a pull request on our Github repository.

-`Don't forget to give star this repository ⭐`
+`Don't forget to give A star to this repository ⭐`

 `👍🏻 All Set! 💌`